Vengeful ex-husband guilty of crossbow murder of pregnant woman

 An obsessed man has been found guilty of shooting his heavily pregnant ex-wife dead with a crossbow.

-Ramanodge Unmathallegadoo, 51, burst into the home of mother-of-five Sana Muhammad, formerly known as Devi Unmathallegadoo, and fired an arrow into her stomach as she fled upstairs.
+Ramanodge Unmathallegadoo, 51, burst into the home of mother-of-five Devi Muhammad, formerly known as Unmathallegadoo, and fired an arrow into her stomach as she fled upstairs.

 Mrs Muhammad, 35, suffered catastrophic internal injuries and died while her unborn son was delivered by Caesarean section and miraculously survived.